hella753/tbc_acad_asgmt_6/README.md

 # DB Operation with SqlAlchemy

 ## Description
-Books database with fake random data created and managed with sqlAlchemy.
+Books database with fake random data created and managed with SQLAlchemy.
 Database consists of three tables for '**books**' with 1000 records, '**authors**' with 500 records and an association table for '**authors_and_books**'.
 Uses many-to-many relationship.